 5 resolutions for a healthy new year

-Thinking about making resolutions for a healthy new year?
-Consider these five resolutions — and learn tips for sticking to them.
+Consider these five resolutions for sticking to a healthy new year — and learn tips for sticking to them.

 Thinking about making resolutions for a healthy new year?
 You're not alone.
 Based on a study that conducted polls for three consecutive years, 44% of U.S. adults said they were likely to make New Year's resolutions.
 And while New Year's resolutions are sometimes viewed as unsustainable, they can lead to lasting positive changes a year later.